Althea

 “Althea” is a so-so Dead song based on an exquisite groove.
 The main riff is harmonically simple: Bm, A and E. Rhythmically, however, it’s subtle and intricate.
 Here’s my transcription of the version from “Without A Net”, which I consider to be canonical:

 I was able to figure out the notes and chords in this riff in a few minutes, but getting the rhythm down took me years.
 It’s subtle!
-It has a light sixteenth note swing that is not easy to dialed in just right.
+It has a light sixteenth note swing that is not easy to dial in just right.
 Jerry’s ghost notes and laid-back phrasing are similarly challenging.
 I have a heard a couple of attempts at cover versions, and people always play it too fast.
 The groove needs to just saunter casually along.
 It isn’t really a rock song; it’s more like funky country.

 Let’s look at the riff more technically.
 It’s four measures long, with the first and second measures acting as a call and the third and fourth as a response.
 The call and response both begin with identical phrases, Bm to A to Asus4 to A7 to E7.
 The call ends on A, making a kind of harmonic question mark.
 The response ends on E, the harmonic equivalent of a sentence-ending period.
 However, as soon as Jerry resolves the E, he immediately begins the chromatic walkup from G-sharp to the B that begins the next cycle through the riff.